Plane Hamiltonian Cycles in Convex Drawings: Stars and cycles

 \section{Stars and cycles}

 As we have seen in the last section, in convex drawings we can extend every plane Hamiltonian cycle to a plane subdrawing with $2n-3$ edges.
 In this section we investigate the structure of such plane Hamiltonian subdrawings.
 In particular, we show that for every vertex $v_\star$ there exists a plane Hamiltonian subdrawing with $2n-3$ edges that contains all edges incident to~$v_\star$.
-We present a sketch of the proof in \cref{sec:sketch}.
-The full proof including the runtime analysis is deferred to \ifthenelse{\boolean{appendix}} {\cref{sec:convex_HC_proof}.} {the full version~\cite{fullversion}.}
+We defer the proof to~\Cref{sec:convex_HC_proof}.

 \begin{theorem} For every convex drawing $\calD$ of $K_n$ with $n \geq 3$ and every vertex $v_\star$ in~$\calD$, there exists a plane Hamiltonian cycle that does not cross any edge incident to~$v_\star$.
 Such a Hamiltonian cycle can be computed in $\bigO(n^2)$ time. \end{theorem}